Force Modernization and Readiness: A Zero Sum Game?

 The nature of sequestration in the early years prioritizes modernization over readiness.
 Major acquisition programs such as the F-35 Joint Strike Fighter, littoral combat ship, Virginia-class submarine, the SSBN(X) and other programs take their ten percent lumps, but such cuts are minor hiccups for these multi-year programs.
 After all, what difference does one less F-35 mean in 2012?
 On the other hand, a ten percent cut to the services’ operations accounts has immediate and real impacts.
 The Air Force is cutting 44,000 flying hours and grounding C-17 squadrons and the Navy is delaying critical refueling and maintenance for the USS Abraham Lincoln aircraft carrier.
 Army brigades will fail to meet readiness standards for deployment.

 Modernization and readiness appear to be locked in a zero sum game.
 What good is maximum readiness if the force is using broken and obsolete equipment?
 Conversely, how will the force use the next generation of weapons to their maximum potential if there’s not enough money to train with them?
 In order to relieve some of the downward pressure on both, personnel must enter the equation; however, reducing end strength will only work up to a certain point.
 Policymakers must confront the rising costs of the All Volunteer Force if they’re to have a military capable of answering their frequent phone calls.

-W. Jonathan Rue is a Senior Policy Analyst at The Punaro Group where he specializes in defense policy and budget issues.
+W. Jonathan Rue is a senior policy analyst at a small consulting firm where he specializes in defense policy and budget issues.
 A former Marine captain, he served in Iraq as an intelligence advisor.